iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Analysis/Heine Borel.md

 For information regarding sequential compactness, see [Compactness in Metric Spaces](../../MATH%20601%20Functional%20Analysis,%20Measure%20Theory/Functional%20Spaces/Compactness%20in%20Metric%20Spaces.md) for more details.

 #### **Def | Sequential compactness**
-> A metric space $X, d$ is sequentially compact if and only if all of the sequence in $X$ has a convergent subsequence.
+> A metric space $X, d$ is sequentially compact if and only if all the sequence in $X$ has a convergent subsequence.

 #### **Def | Topological compactness**
 > A topology $X$ is compact if and only if for all open cover of $X$, there also exists a finite subcover of $X$.

 We note that an open cover is simply a family of $X$ with open sets such that $X$ is contained within it.
-This fille demonstrates the principle of Heine Borel in the context of real anlaysis on the set $\R$.
+This file demonstrates the principle of Heine Borel in the context of real analysis on the set $\R$.
 But in general we have:
 1. Sequential compactness is equivalent closed and bounded in finite dimensional Banach spaces.
 2. Sequential compactness in metric space defines compactness but being closed and bounded is no longer sufficient for sequential compactness.
-3. sequential compactness has nothing to do with compactness in non-metrizable topological spaces.
+3. Sequential compactness has nothing to do with compactness in non-metrizable topological spaces.

 **References**